lammps/lammps/doc/src/Build_make.rst

-   make intel_cpu       # build with the USER-INTEL package optimized for CPUs make knl             # build with the USER-INTEL package optimized for KNLs make opt             # build with the OPT package optimized for CPUs make omp             # build with the USER-OMP package optimized for OpenMP make kokkos_omp      # build with the KOKKOS package for OpenMP make kokkos_cuda_mpi # build with the KOKKOS package for GPUs make kokkos_phi      # build with the KOKKOS package for KNLs
+   make intel_cpu       # build with the USER-INTEL package optimized for CPUs make knl             # build with the USER-INTEL package optimized for KNLs make opt             # build with the OPT package optimized for CPUs make omp             # build with the OPENMP package optimized for OpenMP make kokkos_omp      # build with the KOKKOS package for OpenMP make kokkos_cuda_mpi # build with the KOKKOS package for GPUs make kokkos_phi      # build with the KOKKOS package for KNLs